emr-dk/linear_algebra/INPUT.md

    2x_1 & {} & + {} 3x_3 = 1
 \end{alignat*}
 $$

-To compactly represent these systems matrices are used.
-These are rectangular schemes that consist of $m$ rows and $n$ columns.
+As mentioned previously we can represent these systems in matrices.
 There are many forms of matrices, some showing the $y$'s as well.
 But the most common is to gather all the numbers in front of the varaibles, so that is what we will do here.
 So the system from before becomes:
 $$
 \begin{bmatrix}
    1 & 1 & 1 \\